edj36/edj36.github.io/blog/2016/12/ocaml_server/ocaml_server.md

 ## OCaml Client/Server

-Recently in a project for school, my team and I decided to build a server to complement a game we had been working on .
+Recently in a project for school, my team and I decided to build a server to complement a game we had been working on.
 The [course](http://www.cs.cornell.edu/courses/cs3110/2016fa/index.php) is about functional programming and is taught in OCaml, thus we needed to use Ocaml to implement the client and server we wanted for our game.
 I certainly struggled at first finding useful examples or documentation for my needs, so here I am going to try and make my own.
 (These examples are built off of what I found in the